I love my friends and family. I don’t want any of them to struggle, suffer, or feel pain, especially not when I feel like I might be able to help.

 Text or call now and then just to see how they’re doing.
 It’s a simple way to brighten someone’s day and let them know they matter.

 You can pray for your loved one with depression anytime.
 If prayer is part of your daily routine, put them on your prayer list.
 Ask them if they need more specific prayer.
-Next time, you read an encouraging or uplifting verse, share it with your friend to remind them of God’s love and care for their heart and their circumstances.
+Next time you read an encouraging or uplifting verse, share it with your friend.
+There are lots of Bible verses to read when feeling hopeless to remind them of God’s love and care for their heart and their circumstances.

 Find Out More